-The single 12 hectare paddock which was purchased in 1985 offered a quite unique site, with the Limestone Creek on its western boundary, an almost permanently-flowing streamlet on its south side, and a small gully in the north-east corner.
+The single 12-hectare paddock which was purchased in 1985 offered a quite unique site, with the Limestone Creek on its western boundary, an almost permanently-flowing streamlet on its south side, and a small gully in the north-east corner.

-The garden began its life in 1992 following construction of the house, although the trees along the driveway, dam and fence lines were panted in 1986.
-The Candlebarks, Buxton Gums, Red Ironbarks and Red Gums are therefore all thirty year old trees.
+The garden began its life in 1992 following construction of the house, although the trees along the driveway, dam and fence lines were planted in 1986.
+The Candlebarks, Buxton Gums, Red Ironbarks and Red Gums are therefore all 30-year-old trees.

 The Candlebarks in particular are special as they were grown from seeds collected from a giant original Candlebark which gave the property its name.

-There are many components to the garden surrounding the house – including a cottage style main garden at the front of the house; a native garden on the north side of the house with blocks of natives including callistemons, banksias, grevilleas and wattles; an orchard on the western side; and a kitchen garden to the north-east.
+There are many components to the garden surrounding the house – including a cottage-style main garden at the front of the house; a native garden on the north side of the house with blocks of natives including callistemons, banksias, grevilleas and wattles; an orchard on the western side; and a kitchen garden to the north-east.
 A major expansion in 2012 saw three ponds being constructed below the main dam and a walkway across the dam to an arboretum.

 Other points of interest and activities in the local area include: